joanaz/MirrorMirrorOnTheWallSkill/README.md

 # Mirror Mirror On The Wall Alexa Skill
-An [AWS Lambda](http://aws.amazon.com/lambda) function of an Alexa skill for communicating and controlling a [MagicMirror](https://github.com/MichMich/MagicMirror) using AWS IoT Device Gateway.

-*It is complementary to the Magic Mirror Module [Mirror Mirror On The Wall](https://github.com/joanaz/MMM-MirrorMirrorOnTheWall).*
+An [AWS Lambda](http://aws.amazon.com/lambda) function of an Alexa skill for communicating and controlling a [MagicMirror](https://github.com/MichMich/MagicMirror) using AWS IoT Device Gateway. *It is complementary to the Magic Mirror Module [Mirror Mirror On The Wall](https://github.com/joanaz/MMM-MirrorMirrorOnTheWall).*

 Please follow the __[Instructions](https://joanaz.github.io/MirrorMirrorOnTheWallSkill/)__ to setup and deploy this Alexa skill.

-## Examples
+## Example Voice Commands

 ```
-User: "Alexa, On The Wall, hello"
+User: "Alexa, start magic mirror"
 Alexa: "Hello my Queen, what can I do for you? "
 ```

-If you are running [AlexaPi](https://github.com/alexa-pi/AlexaPi) on Raspberry Pi, or using a wake word engine like [Snowboy](https://github.com/Kitt-AI/snowboy), you can change the wake word from "Alexa" to "Mirror Mirror", then you can say:
+If you are running [AlexaPi](https://github.com/alexa-pi/AlexaPi) on Raspberry Pi, or using a wake word engine like [Snowboy](https://github.com/Kitt-AI/snowboy), you can change the wake word from "Alexa" to "Mirror Mirror", and then you can change the Alexa Skill invocation name to "on the wall".
+So together, you can just say:

 ```
-User: "Mirror Mirror On The Wall, say Hello"
+User: "Mirror Mirror, on the Wall, say Hello"
 Alexa: "Yes, my Queen.
 Hello."
 ```

 If you enabled the [complementary Magic Mirror Module](https://github.com/joanaz/MMM-MirrorMirrorOnTheWall), the word "hello" will also be displayed on your Magic Mirror.

-## List of Commands
+## Full List of Voice Commands
 After you invoked this Alexa skill, you can say any of the following commands to trigger different actions on the Magic Mirror.

 ### Display text